 One of the lesser-known forms of renewable energy available to us in the UK is hydroelectric power - energy created using the power and movement of flowing and falling water.
 Hydroelectric power, or simply ‘hydropower’, uses water’s natural strength and energy to spin turbines and generate electricity.

 Hydroelectric power has been generated for over 140 years in Britain and was first harnessed in 1878 to power the lights of Cragside country house in Northumberland, England.

 As of 2017, hydropower accounts for around 1.8% of Britain’s total electricity supply and 18% of our renewable energy.
-This makes it our fourth most-generated renewable energy source after wind power, bioenergy and solar power.
+This makes it our fourth most-generated renewable energy source after wind power, tidal power and solar power.